Skip to main content

 Hooks can be used to customize the default behavior of the walker.js.
 Three hooks are available: Push, DestinationInit, and DestinationPush.
 Hooks allows for validation, manipulation, or even eventual cancellation of default behavior.

-The walker hook command adds a function to the walker.js to customize or enhance default processing.
+walker hook adds a function to the walker.js to customize or enhance default processing.

 elb('walker hook', '<moment>', hookFn);